nlpsandbox/nlpsandbox.io/wiki/608037-PHIAnnotationDeIdentification.md

 ## PHI De-identification

-The NLP Sandbox Team is working with the community to identify the specification of this task.
+The NLP Sandbox Team is still working with the community to identify the specification of this task.

 If you would like to contribute to the development of the specification of this NLP Task (input and output schemas, datasets, baseline methods):